-Menstruation should resume 4 to 6 weeks after the procedure.
+If you are not taking hormonal contraception, menstruation should resume 4 to 6 weeks after the procedure.
 Your first period may be different from your regular periods.
 Cramps may be stronger, and you may pass clots or the discharge may be brownish in colour.
 This is normal.